amenallahmenjli/Application-d-approximation/README.md

-# approximation_app
+# Bouncy Loading animation in Flutter

-A new Flutter project.
+A Flutter project that I started after watching an Instagram reel of a loading animation made in Figma.